She who walked in circles

 "We go when you say we go."

-“You are not defined by what I have saved.”
+"You are not defined by what I've saved."

-The Patient One placed his hand on her chest.
+The Patient One placed her hand on her chest.

 "Finally!"